SimonDaNinja/youtube_rss/README.md

 ## Disclaimer

 Note that while I am enthusiastic about privacy and security, I am not a professional, and may have missed something important.
-However, the surface should be relatively small, and I've taken care to get rid of DNS-leaks, etc. as well as I can.
+However, the surface to protect should be relatively small, and I've taken care to get rid of DNS-leaks, etc. as well as I can.
 If you are more knowledgable than I, then I would appreciate input on how to make YouTube\_RSS more privacy preserving and secure.